F2WC/wcf-renderer/README.md

 # Web Component Framework Renderer

+> [!WARNING]
+> This project is still under heavy development and not yet feature complete.
+The description does not match the current
+> capabilities that have been implemented yet.
+Check the roadmap to see the current progress.

 A tiny SDK and set of conventions for rendering multiple front-end frameworks (React, Vue, and in the future Angular and others) side‑by‑side on the same web page via Web Components/Micro‑Frontend (MFE) patterns.